Stopića Pećina

 The first view on the cave entrance is spectacular, a huge portal at the foot of a limestone cliff.
 The area around the entrance is flat forming a huge plateau, the horizontal cave was always easy to enter.
 Fortunately the cave is now a show cave and gated with a high fence, which prevents vandalism.

-The main feature are obviously the rimstone pools, a series of numerous dams which are up to 50 cm high and at certain times of the year filled with water.
+The main features are the rimstone pools, a series of numerous dams which are up to 50 cm high and at certain times of the year filled with water.
 This is in the spring or after heavy rainfall, the best time to visit the cave.
-The cave is very well lighted and has very good trail, obviously a result of the rather late development as a show cave.
-Unfortunately they use coloured light for the rimstone pools, which is quite annoying.
-Fortunately the rest of the cave has no coloured light.
+The cave is very well lighted and has a very good trail, a result of the rather late development as a show cave.
+Unfortunately, they use coloured light for the rimstone pools, which is quite annoying.
+Fortunately, the rest of the cave has no coloured light.